How to take a sauna in Helsinki

 It has three pools (fresh water, sea water and one for children) on an enormous floating deck, three saunas (a male, a female and one for private bookings) plus a terrace cafe.

 The seawater in the colder months provides for an authentic Helsinki ice-swimming experience.
-Entry at Allas is 9 euroes for adults and 6 euroes for children.
+Entry at Allas is around $10 for adults and $6.50 for children.

 Swimsuits in the sauna are not allowed but wearing a towel is acceptable.
 It's open seven days a week.